Arts and Media Gaucho Path Way encompasses: Art, Media, Journalism, Public Relations, and Advertising.

 - AS/UCSB Community Affairs Board (CAB) - Provides information and access to community service work.

-On-Campus—Internships & Opportunities
+On-Campus and Local—Internships & Opportunities

 - UCSB Athletics Internships - UCSB Athletics hires student interns for marketing, communication, video production, development, athletic training, and Soccer/Baseball management.